This is a featured article

 Test before Buying

-Take the mattress you are considering to buy for a test drive.
+Take the mattress you are considering buying for a test drive.
 Lie on the mattress for about 10 to 15 minutes to determine whether it is comfortable.
-Do not allow the salesperson to hurry you up or pressure you in buying.
+Do not allow the salesperson to hurry you up or pressure you into buying.
 A mattress is a big purchase, and you need to take your time.
 Try different positions such as stretching out fully, and rolling from side to side.
 If you are a couple, test the mattress together and at the same time.

 Check whether the store has any return policy.
 Most of them will allow a full refund or credit toward another mattress.
 Check for the return periods or the “comfort guarantees.”
 Some stores may charge a restocking fee.
 If you want a refund or an exchange, most retailers provide free pickup.
 However, in case you damage the mattress during this period, you will either take the mattress or pay for the damage.